 Let us first give you some background information on what an asbestos ceiling is.

-Spray on textured coatings such as Artex were very popular from the 50’s to the early 80’s.
+Spray on textured coatings such as Artex were very popular in construction from the 30’s right through to the early 80’s.

 Artex was popular because it was an easy way for builders to hide imperfections due to it’s texture.